digbmc/reactor-jct/present-and-future.md

 As nuclear energy is spreading rapidly in today's world, it is interwining the global political landscape.
-Energy Security, Nuclear Proliferation, Non-Proliferation Treaties, Nuclear Alliances, Nuclear Energy Cooperation, Nuclear Accidents, Geopolitical Hotspots.
-While it can provide energy security and contribute to climate change mitigation, it also raises significant challenges related to nuclear proliferation and safety.
-Geopolitical considerations are crucial in shaping the global response to nuclear issues and determining the future of nuclear power on the international stage.
+Energy security, nuclear proliferation, non-proliferation treaties, nuclear alliances, nuclear energy cooperation, nuclear accidents, geopolitical hotspots are some of the concerns.

 ### Europe and nuclear power {.cards}